Meet our team

 The first phase of Alice’s career spanned 15 years as a journalist, editor and commissioner in the BBC World Service, specialising in East Asian affairs.

 John Powlton joined Just Fair in November 2021 as Honorary Treasurer.
-He is a Chartered Accountant and holds degrees in economics & politics from the University of Sheffield and Real Estate Investment & Finance from Heriot-Watt University.
+He is a Chartered Accountant and holds degrees in Economics & Politics from the University of Sheffield and Real Estate Investment & Finance from Heriot-Watt University.
 John has worked in finance, specialising in the taxation of real estate investment, since 2003 including time spent with a large professional services firm, a sovereign wealth fund and a large asset management business.
 John participates in a number of industry bodies focussed on the property industry and as part of this regularly works with government agencies to provide input to new and proposed legislation.
+John has lived and worked in a variety of countries around the world with very different cultural and political environments, and this experience, alongside a period of voluntary work in a rural region of sub-Saharan Africa, highlighted to him the importance of the championing of economic, social and cultural rights for people both internationally and domestically, hence seeking to get involved in the work of Just Fair.

-Lianna works for social enterprise Civic, leading their community engagement work on libraries.
+Lianna works for the RSA, a national charity focused on social impact.
 Having previously worked with Campaign for Better Transport; London CLT and Transport for All, Lianna has campaigned on issues including housing justice, environment, and disability rights.
 She has been involved in legal approaches to issues including part-time season tickets and gender; and disabled people’s access to goods and services.

-Lianna holds a Masters in Community Organising from Queen Mary University and is particularly interested in how legal approaches to strategic campaigning can be better understood and used more widely by those directly affected by economic and social injustices.
+Lianna holds a Masters in Community Organising from Queen Mary University.
+She is particularly interested in how legal approaches to strategic campaigning can be better understood and used more widely by those directly affected by economic and social injustices.

 Dr Katie Boyle